This homemade vegan Japanese curry is rich, hearty comfort in a bowl. It’s healthier than boxed roux but still deliciously addicting.

 - green beans (can be left out)

-- maple syrup/sugar for extra sweetness, if needed
+- maple syrup/coconut sugar for extra sweetness, if needed

 Once the roux turns a nice dark brown, add in the curry powder and mix briefly to combine, about 30 seconds, then take off from the heat and set the roux aside to use later.
 You can make the roux in a small pan or the same pot you will use for the curry.
 Add in your onions and carrots, and garlic too if desired, and cook until onions turn translucent.
 You can also add chopped potatoes here, a common ingredient in Japanese curry (but not my favorite haha).